-BitBay initially started out as a dedicated Polish exchange, however, due to its unregulated nature, it migrated to and reopened in Malta.
+BitBay initially started out as a dedicated Polish exchange, however, due to its unregulated nature, it migrated to Malta and from there to Estonia.
 The exchange offers a wide array of services with an attractive fee schedule.

 That’s BitBay in a nutshell.
 For a more detailed review keep on reading, here’s what I’ll cover: